Deutsche Boerse stopped seeking Chinese listings a year ago

 "One more black sheep that destroys all the trust-building measures we have done so far," Snowbird CEO Yan Changzai said in a statement.

-The largest Chinese company by market value in Deutsche Boerse's Prime Standard trading segment is Joyou, a maker of bathroom fixtures and fittings worth about 280 million euros ($362.68 mln).
+The largest Chinese company by market value in Deutsche Boerse's Prime Standard trading segment is Joyou JY8G.DE, a maker of bathroom fixtures and fittings worth about 280 million euros (222.38 million pounds).
 The others have market values of below 100 million euros.

 (Additional reporting by Edward Taylor, Alexander Huebner and Jonathan Gould; Writing by Ludwig Burger; editing by Susan Thomas)